sha257sum

 sha257sum how does it work

-1. initial compression: the input is crushed via standard sha256sum
+1. compression sees input hashed via standard sha256sum

-2. the reveresal: the last 8 hex characters are reversed
+2. reversal ensures the last 8 hex characters are reversed

-3. the interleave: the modified hash is interleaved byte-by-byte with one of 10 salts
+3. interleave weaves the modified hash byte-by-byte with one of 10 salts

-4. the recursion: we repeat steps 1–3 for 35 rounds of cryptographic torment
+4. recursion repeats steps 1–3 for 35 rounds of cryptographic torment

 ports

-sha257sum has been ported to 25 languages so far but to ensure Kevin's containment across all known compute environments please help us write more (see github repo for open issues and howto)
+sha257sum has been ported to 35 languages so far but to ensure kevin's containment across all known compute environments please help us write more (see github repo for open issues and howto)